timjogorman/Multisentence-AMR-guidelines/ms-amr.md

             :ARG0 (w / we)
             :time (e / early)))
 ```
-This will show up in the Anafora tool as having (amongst other implicit arguments) an argument for the "ARG1" of contrast -- the thing that "but" is contrasting with:
+This will show up in the Anafora tool as having an argument for the "ARG1" of contrast :

 ```
 But we left early